r4gus/keylib/README.md

+FIDO2 compatible authenticator library written in [Zig](https://ziglang.org/) with __zero dynamic allocations__.

 > We track the latest stable release of Zig (`0.12.0`)

-> [!IMPORTANT]
-> There seems to be an [issue](https://github.com/ziglang/zig/issues/17204) with the export of
-> header files that should be fixed for `0.12.0`.
-Still, I haven't figured out how to import
-> headers from another module in Zig `0.12.0`, meaning the `client-example` won't build.

-FIDO2 compatible authenticator library written in [Zig](https://ziglang.org/).

 If you want to see an example on how to use keylib, check out [PassKeeZ](https://github.com/r4gus/keypass).

-Also, check out the [Wiki](https://github.com/r4gus/keylib/wiki).

 ## QA

 <details>
 <summary><ins>What is FIDO2?</ins></summary>

 FIDO2 is a protocol designed for authentication purposes.
-It can be used as single factor (e.g., as a replacement for password based authentication) or as a second factor.
+It can be used as single factor (e.g., as a replacement for password based authentication) or as a second factor (e.g., instead of OTPs).

 </details>